C08.2 Code of Conduct for Computer Use

 II.
 Policy Statement

-The Information Technology Resources of the university are intended to support the mission of teaching, scholarly activity, and service for the university’s students, faculty and staff.
-Appropriate use of Information Technology Resources by members of the university’s academic community should always reflect academic honesty and good judgment in the utilization of shared resources, and observe the ethical and legal guidelines of society.
-This document constitutes the university policy for the proper use of all Information Technology Resources.
+The Information Technology Resources of RIT are intended to support the mission of teaching, scholarly activity, and service for the university’s students, faculty and staff.
+Appropriate use of Information Technology Resources by members of the RIT academic community should always reflect academic honesty and good judgment in the utilization of shared resources, and observe the ethical and legal guidelines of society.
+This document constitutes the RIT policy for the proper use of all Information Technology Resources.

 RIT Information Technology Resources provide access to a wide variety of internal and external resources.
 This privilege of access requires individual users to act in an ethical manner and as a result imposes certain responsibilities and obligations.
 It is the responsibility of every user to respect the rights, privacy, and intellectual property of others, respect the integrity of the resources, and abide by all local, state, and federal laws and regulations.

 This document outlines the user privileges and responsibilities as well as the guidelines and procedures for the responsible use of RIT Information Technology Resources.
 It is intended to allow for the proper use and management of these resources, provide protection of users’ rights, ensure reasonable access, and provide guidelines for accountability.
-It applies not only to RIT Information Technology Resources, but also to all computers and electronic devices attached to university Information Technology Resources in any way.
+It applies not only to RIT Information Technology Resources, but also to all computers and electronic devices including but not limited to (IoT) connected to RIT Information Technology Resources in any way.

 III.
 User Rights and Privileges